abdelwahab-ahmed-shandy/Movie-Market/README.md

 A full-featured web platform for cinema ticket booking built with ASP.NET Core MVC, following a clean architecture with layered separation (Presentation, BLL, DAL).
 This system supports a complete movie experience: cinema management, series and seasons, user and admin areas, and flexible service-based logic.

+🚀 This project was built completely from scratch, including the authentication and user management systems.

 ---

 ## 📌 Project Overview